 Chicago White Sox vs. Detroit Tigers

-The Chicago White Sox and the Detroit Tigers meet for game two of their series in Chicago.
-The Tigers are -120 favorites over the White Sox with an over/under run total set at 9.
+The Detroit Tigers and Chicago White Sox conclude their weekend series in Detroit on Sunday.
+The Tigers are -130 favorites over the White Sox with an over/under run total set at 8.5.